 Having successfully passed the shallow waters in front of the town of Murter, charter crews can relax in the comfortable Marina Hramina.

 The tourism tradition started in Murter as early as the 30s, when the first villas began popping up along the coast.
-Due to its position at the “gate” of the Kornati archipelago
+Due to its position at the “gate” of the Kornati Archipelago, it gets more and more each year.

 Travel & Arrival

 Other than arriving here by boat, the only access to the island and to the city of Murter is via a small draw bridge in the village of Tisno.
-Most of the Yacht Charter population comes in from larger cities along the coast like neighboring Sibenik, Split
+Most of the population comes in from larger cities along the coast like neighboring Sibenik, Split or Zadar.

 Avant & Apres Sail